Skip to content

 How It Works

-Record-level authorization is implemented through data filtering—a strategy that generates CQL2 filters based on request context and applies them to outgoing requests before they reach the upstream STAC API.
+Record-level authorization is implemented through data filtering—a strategy that generates CQL2 filters based on request context and applies them to requests.
 This approach ensures that:

 • Users only see records they're authorized to access